difference between skeletal cardiac and smooth muscle

 In summary, skeletal, cardiac, and smooth muscle all have unique structures and functions.
 Skeletal muscle is responsible for voluntary movement, cardiac muscle pumps blood throughout the body, and smooth muscle controls involuntary movements.
 Understanding the differences between these muscle types can be useful for healthcare professionals, athletes, and anyone interested in the science of the human body.

-See also difference between viral and bacterial tonsillitis
+See also difference between pharmacodynamics and pharmacokinetics

 Table difference between skeletal cardiac and smooth muscle